vatplanner/dataformats-vatsim-public/README.md

 - privacy filter to help removing personal information from data files
   - *do not use the existing implementation* (it was never ready for production) as it is subject to a full rewrite because the old approach can no longer be applied to JSON formats

+## Build instructions

+Due to recent ongoing refactoring you will need to locally install the latest development version (`0.1-SNAPSHOT`) of [VATPlanner Commons](https://github.com/vatplanner/vatplanner-commons) until it gets published to Maven Central.

 ## Current API State